kennier-t/ChordSmith/README.md

 2. Click "Create Chord" to build your own custom chords
 3. Click "Songs" to manage your song library and folders
 4. Use "Gen Song Chords" to create chord sequences
+5. Click "PDF → Text" to convert PDFs to text (preserving layout)

 ## Technologies